dkharazi/notes/content/notes/python/webdev/webservice.md

 - In other words, the following properties are listed below:
 	- `Web Service:` Runs on the *server*
 	- `Web Application:` Runs as the *client*

+### Separating the Front-End and Back-End
+- Typically, the frontend and backend refer to different networks
+- The frontend does the following:
+	- Sends HTTP-formatted requests to the backend
+	- Interprets HTTP-formatted responses
+	- Extracts the JSON-formatted data if successful
+- The backend does the following:
+	- Interprets HTTP-formatted requests
+	- Sends HTTP-formatted responses to the frontend
+		- These contain a response code and JSON-formatted data

 ### Defining a Microservice
 - A microservice is a software architecture